ipfs/specs/IPIP/0332-gateway-error-handling.md

 If the server encounters an error while streaming the contents, the server must force-close the HTTP stream to the user.
 This way, the user will receive a network error, making it clear that the downloaded file is not valid.
 In addition, the server must set an header `X-On-Error: reset` to indicate that connection will be reset if an error occurs.

 The client can opt-out of this behavior by sending a `X-Error-Behavior: trailer`.
-In that case, the server will not reset the connection, but send the `X-Stream-Error` header with the error message.
+In that case, the server will not force-close the HTTP stream.
+Instead, the server will send the trailing header `X-Stream-Error` header with the error message.

 ## Test fixtures